 To execute our business strategy, we must attract and retain highly qualified personnel.
-In particular, we compete with many other companies for software developers with high levels of experience in designing, developing and managing cloud-based software, as well as for skilled information technology, sales, marketing, legal and accounting professionals, and we may not be successful in attracting and retaining the professionals we need.
-In the future, we may experience difficulty in hiring and difficulty in retaining highly skilled employees with appropriate qualifications.
+In particular, we compete with many other companies for software developers with high levels of experience in designing, developing and managing cloud-based software and search software, as well as for skilled information technology, sales, marketing, legal and accounting professionals, and we may not be successful in attracting and retaining the professionals we need.
+In the future, we may experience difficulty in hiring and retaining highly skilled employees with appropriate qualifications.
+For example, we have experienced such difficulty during the COVID-19 pandemic particularly with respect to our quota-carrying sales representatives.
+In addition, recent decreases in our stock price may also decrease retention.
 We face intense competition for qualified individuals from numerous software and other technology companies.
-Competition for qualified personnel is particularly intense in the New York area.
+For example, we may not be successful in attracting and retaining software developers with search expertise, as our competitors have greater experience and name recognition in this area.
+Competition for qualified personnel is particularly intense in metropolitan areas where we have offices including the New York area.
 We may incur significant costs to attract and retain qualified personnel, and we may lose new employees to our competitors or other technology companies before we capitalize the benefit of our investment in recruiting and training them.
 We also employ a number of foreign nationals on work visas, primarily under the H-1B visa.
-Current and future restrictions on the availability of visas or delays in the issuance of visas could impair our ability to employ skilled professionals, which could have an adverse effect on our business.
+Current and future restrictions on the availability of visas or delays in the issuance of visas could impair our ability to employ skilled professionals.
+If we are unable to hire and retain highly qualified personnel, our rate of growth and business will be adversely affected.

 In addition, in making employment decisions, particularly in the software industry, job candidates often consider the value of the stock options or other equity incentives they are to receive in connection with their employment.
-If the price of our stock declines, or experiences significant volatility, our ability to attract or retain key employees will be adversely affected.
-Also, as employee options vest, we may have difficulty retaining key employees or may be required to grant larger equity awards from our equity plans, which would cause dilution.
+If the price of our stock declines, does not appreciate or experiences significant volatility, our ability to attract or retain key employees will be adversely affected.
+Also, as employee equity awards vest, we may have difficulty retaining key employees or may be required to grant larger equity awards from our equity plans, which would cause dilution.
 If we fail to attract new personnel or fail to retain and motivate our current personnel, our growth prospects could be severely harmed.